HMRC is planning to collect more data about UK taxpayers, like job titles and working hours, to tackle tax evasion.

-Specifically, the proposal is to add a compulsory field to the Real Time Information (RTI) return to enter the relevant standart occupational classification (SOC) code when a worker joins, leaves or changes occupation in a company.
+Specifically, the proposal is to add a compulsory field to the Real Time Information (RTI) return to enter the relevant standard occupational classification (SOC) code when a worker joins, leaves or changes occupation in a company.

-This additional data required for the self-employed can confuse taxpayers, as it duplicates the proposal under business sectors above and doesn't provide benefits for people.
+This additional data required for the self-employed can confuse taxpayers, as it duplicates the proposal under the business sectors above and doesn't provide benefits for people.

 3. Business locations

 When it comes to business locations, HMRC included a plan to keep the postal address for every business.
 This will be beneficial to identify compliance risks, such as operating overseas.